janosgyerik/software-construction-notes/ch08-defensive-programming.md

 - Is the code free of empty catch blocks?
 (Or if an empty catch block truly is appropriate, is it documented?)

+### Security Issues

+- Does the code that checks for bad input data check for attempted buffer overflows, SQL injection, html injection, integer overflows, and other malicious inputs?

+- Are all error-return codes checked?

+- Are all exceptions caught?

+- Do error messages avoid providing information that would help an attacker break into the system?

 Footnote
 --------